-Sometimes an email will require information that could take several days to gather.
-Don’t leave people hanging!
+Sometimes an email will require information that could take several days to gather—but that doesn't mean you're allowed to leave people hanging.
 “Let them know you received their email and will get back when you can,” says Symington.

 And remember to use an auto-reply message if you’re traveling or out of the office, she adds, so others know they shouldn’t expect a response.